liyu95/Disease_gene_prioritization_GCN/README.md

 ```

 ## Result
-The result file can be donwloaded here: [result](https://drive.google.com/open?id=1CDCrL9qmlirJUktnUULprUbDj9oUY0-W).
+The result matrix file can be downloaded here: [result](https://drive.google.com/open?id=1CDCrL9qmlirJUktnUULprUbDj9oUY0-W).

 ## Credits
-We would like to thank for the SNAP group for opensourcing the decagon code: [decagon](https://github.com/marinkaz/decagon).
+We would like to thank for the SNAP group for open-sourcing the decagon code: [decagon](https://github.com/marinkaz/decagon).